 If you want to enable or disable Access Point Isolation, Client Isolation, or Station Isolation on Windows 11/10 computers, here is how you can do that.
-It is a security feature that comes with various modern-day Wi-Fi routers.
-This guide explains AP Isolation and teaches you how you can turn it on or off.
+It is a security feature found in many modern Wi-Fi routers.
+This guide explains AP Isolation and how to turn it on or off.

 What is Access Point Isolation?

-If two devices are connected to a Wi-Fi network, they can communicate with each other by changing a few settings.
+If two devices are connected to the same Wi-Fi network, they can communicate with each other by adjusting a few settings.
 It is possible because they are using the same SSID or network name.
-If you turn on Access Point Isolation or Client Isolation, it will start creating a virtual SSID for each device you connect to your Wi-Fi network.
+If you enable Access Point Isolation or Client Isolation, it will create a virtual SSID for each device that connects to your Wi-Fi network.

 The host router will be the same, but SSID will be virtual.
 That being said, it won’t be possible for one device to communicate with others even after using the same router.
 It is very handy when you do not want any device to establish a connection with another device in your office or any other public place.

-AP Isolation is pretty similar to Guest mode or Guest network, which is available in almost all the routers.
+AP Isolation is pretty similar to Guest mode or Guest network, which is available in almost all routers.
 However, there is a thin line between these two security features.
-AP Isolation or Client Isolation is mainly used in the LAN, public places, etc. However, the other one is mainly intended for guests or so to whom you want to give temporary access to your Wi-Fi router.
+AP Isolation, or Client Isolation, is mainly used in LANs, public places, etc. However, the other one is primarily intended for guests or for those to whom you want to grant temporary access to your Wi-Fi router.

-Some routers have the Access Point Isolation while some of them call it Client Isolation.
-It depends on the manufacturer, firmware version, etc. However, they all are the same.
-Having said that, we have shown screenshots with Client Isolation on a TP-link router.
+Some routers have Access Point Isolation, while some of them call it Client Isolation.
+It depends on the manufacturer, firmware version, etc. However, they are all the same.
+That said, we have provided screenshots showing Client Isolation on a TP-Link router.
 Nonetheless, you can follow the same guide for your router to find the AP Isolation as well.

-To enable or disable Access Point Isolation, follow these steps:
+To enable or disable Access Point Isolation in Windows 11/10, follow these steps:

 - Log in to your router’s control panel.